 • Transportation survey: Liberty Central School District has emailed a form to all district families asking them to update their information regarding transportation for the 2026-27 school year.
 Forms must be filled out by June 30.
 If you have not received the form, please call the Business Office at 845-292-6171.

-• Registration: There are open slots available for the 2026-27 pre-kindergarten class, and a lottery will not take place.
-Remaining seats will be filled on a first-come, first-served basis.
+• Registration: All slots for the 2026-27 pre-kindergarten class have been filed.
+Applications to be placed on a waitlist are still being taken.
 Kindergarten registration is also now open.
 Find more information about registration for the programs here.

 Show celebrates student artists, Art Society inductions